AlayaYakin/Router-Honeypot-Wireless-Repeater/README.md

 This honeypot is designed to capture data and activity, which is then stored in separate SQLite3 databases for each attempted interaction.
 It records various settings and details associated with each attempt.

+Please note that I've uploaded a version that does not record any data.

 # SCREENSHOTS

 ![Screenshot](screenshots/login.jpg)